Indian spiced potato wedges or topped with a spicy cashew cheese for a vegan take on cheese fries!

 With a days worth of copper in one ounce, cashews are one of the richest sources of this essential mineral.
 Copper is a component of many enzymes, including antioxidant enzyme superoxide dismutase.
 Inadequate copper intake has been associated with arthritis, colon cancer, osteoporosis, nerve damage and elevated LDL cholesterol.

 Cashews are also a rich source of magnesium with 30% your daily needs in a quarter cup serving.
 Magnesium is often referred to as the relaxation mineral, a term I love.
 Most medical professionals are aware of this effect as it's used to relax an irregular heart beat or bowel muscles before a colonoscopy.
 Regular and adequate magnesium consumption has been linked to a lower risk of many diseases including high blood pressure, diabetes, osteoporosis and even insomnia.

 It's easy to include cashews as a snack, tossed into an Asian slaw or mixed into a veggie stir fry with brown rice to round out the meal.
 But cashew cheese is now my favorite way to enjoy cashews.
 The rich, creamy blend can be incorporated into so many dishes!
 If you tried my dairy free macaroni and cheese you know how to incorporate them into a rich vegan sauce.
-Here's some of my other favorite cashew cheese recipes.

 - 1 tablespoons coconut oil